tgross/devopsdaysmsp2018/content/_index.md

 *[ref http://www.nber.org/papers/w10467.pdf](http://www.nber.org/papers/w10467.pdf)*

 {{% note %}}
-study by Marc Law & Sukkoo Kim of National Bureau of Economic Research shows that professional organizations have acted mostly as a counter to information asymmetry rather than creating monopoly power. consumers of our services generally don't understand what they're buying, and so professional bodies provide an answer to the question of whether the product is acceptable. professional organizations ethical requirements are typically about fair dealing and bare minimum safety guidelines.
+study by Marc Law & Sukkoo Kim of National Bureau of Economic Research shows that professional organizations have acted mostly as a counter to information asymmetry rather than creating monopoly power. consumers of our services generally don't understand what they're buying, and so professional bodies provide an answer to those questions.
+I'm not a doctor but I rely on the boards to tell me my doctor has met minimum standards of fair dealing, competence, and safety
 {{% /note %}}

 ---